Donders-Institute/bidscoin/docs/bidsapps.rst

     positional arguments:
-      bidsfolder            The bids-directory with the (multi-echo) subject data pattern               Globlike recursive search pattern (relative to the subject/session folder) to select the first echo of the images that need to be combined, e.g. '*task-*echo-1*'
+      bidsfolder            The bids-directory with the (multi-echo) subject data pattern               Globlike recursive search pattern (relative to the subject/session folder) to select the first echo of the images that need to be combined, e.g.

-    optional arguments:
+                            '*task-*echo-1*'

+    options:
       -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
-                            Space separated list of sub-# identifiers to be processed (the sub- prefix can be left out).
+                            Space separated list of sub-# identifiers to be processed (the sub-prefix can be left out).
 If not specified then all sub-folders in the bidsfolder will be processed (default: None)
       -o OUTPUT, --output OUTPUT
                             A string that determines where the output is saved.
-It can be the name of a BIDS datatype folder, such as 'func', or of the derivatives folder, i.e. 'derivatives'.
+It can be the name of a BIDS datatype folder, such as 'func', or of the derivatives folder, i.e.
+                            'derivatives'.
 If output = [the name of the input datatype folder] then the original echo images are replaced by one combined image.
-If output is left empty then the combined image is saved in the input datatype folder and the original echo images are moved to the extra_data folder (default: ) -a {PAID,TE,average}, --algorithm {PAID,TE,average}
+If output is left empty then the combined image is saved in the input datatype folder and the original echo images are moved to the 'extra_data' folder (default: ) -a {PAID,TE,average}, --algorithm {PAID,TE,average}
                             Combination algorithm (default: TE)
       -w [WEIGHTS ...], --weights [WEIGHTS ...]
                             Weights for each echo (default: None)
-      -f, --force           If this flag is given subjects will be processed, regardless of existing target files already exist.
+      -f, --force           Process all images, regardless whether target images already exist.
 Otherwise the echo-combination will be skipped (default: False)

     examples:
       echocombine myproject/bids func/*task-stroop*echo-1*